Register for Camp

 Structured times are designated for medical and dietary education programs as well as diabetes management, meals, and rest.

-Days are a mix of cabin-group based activities and free-choice periods.
+Our Camp days are a mix of cabin-group based activities and free-choice periods.
 Younger children spend the majority of the time with their cabin-mates while older campers have a greater amount of choice in their activities, although they are supervised at all times.
 Campers report that while they enjoy the activities, they particularly value the chance to get to know other kids with diabetes.
 Watching other campers check their blood sugars, take their insulin, deal with high and low blood sugars and talking with them about how they handle their diabetes in terms of school, athletics, peers and families are some of the most powerful learning opportunities which occur during camp.

-Transportation to and from camp is provided for all youth and teen sessions free of charge and is encourage, as the bonds start at while on the bus with your cabin.
 The bus stop is at the Don Day Neighborhood Center located at 14501 Live Oak Avenue Fontana, CA 92337.
 This is located near the intersection of Interstates 10 and 15.
-Families must provide their own transportation for all family camp sessions.

 There is on-site Medical Staff throughout the entire session.
 All meals and snacks are carefully planned and provided.
 Family camps begin at lunch, run for three (3) nights, and conclude after breakfast on the final day.
 Generally, approximately two families, depending on each of their sizes, share a cabin during family camps.